parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tutorial.md

   * [OAI 5G experiment](https://youtu.be/FpZo6uqTosQ)

-    Setting up an OpenAirInterface-baed 5G infrastructure, and a tour in the chamber using skype on a commercial NEXUS phone.
+    Setting up an OpenAirInterface-baed 5G infrastructure, and a tour in the chamber using Skype on a commercial NEXUS phone.

     Check it out, [here](https://youtu.be/FpZo6uqTosQ)